 And if it doesn’t feel right, run a mile.
 The cost is too high to get this wrong and there are plenty of genuinely great companies out there who can help you grow your business.

 If it was easy, everyone would be successful.

 If a new website was all it took to be the next Facebook or Apple, these companies would lose their throne a lot more often than they do.

 The truth is that as entrepreneurs, our ambition often exceeds what is possible in the real world with the resources we have and the annoying rules of reality.
 That doesn’t mean we can’t aim and set goals, but it does mean that we need to be patient and have plans to follow should things not go the way we expect immediately.
 What if the business’s message doesn’t resonate as strongly as I had hoped?
 What happens if the website your brother’s girlfriend’s neighbour built for $700 only converts at 0.2%?

 Realism is also crucial when it comes to budgeting.
 Quality costs money, and if you want your website to be the next eBay, paying £2,000 is going to leave you disappointed.
 Be realistic about the time, expertise and strategy required to build truly great marketing, and prepare to make a suitable investment for something that will generate a good ROI for many years to come.

 Never has the phrase “you get what you pay for” been more true that in this industry.

 So there you have it.
 Our 5 steps to successfully marketing your business.
-There is a 6th step, and that’s to fill in a Website Marketing Review form so that one of our Marketing Ninjas can analyse and give you feedback on your online marketing.
+There is a 6th step, and that’s to fill in a Free Website and Marketing Review form so that one of our Marketing Ninjas can analyse and give you feedback on your online marketing.